What is ICA?

 In the absence of the Executive Director, the AED represents ICA at co-sponsored events such as regional conferences, and as an exhibitor at affiliated organizations' conferences.
 The AED also fields all media requests and is the point person for all public outreach, including press releases, public lectures, social media and publisher relations, and is in charge of strategy for the association’s publications.
 The AED also provides backup and technical support to the Board of Directors, including preparing the minutes of meetings.

-Senior Manager of Member Services and Governance
+Senior Manager of Governance

 Conference Services Manager/Office Manager